mossblaser/qth/README.md

 Each value in the paths dictionary should be of the following form:

     {
-        "type": <TYPE NAME HERE>,
+        "behaviour": <BEHAVIOUR NAME HERE>,
         "description": "Brief human-readble description, stating units etc.", }

-The following types are defined below and correspond to the conventions described earlier:
+The following behaviours are defined below and correspond to the conventions described earlier:

 * `"ephemeral"` (e.g. motion detectors)